 - the animals are not sent on slaughter transports under cruel conditions

 By means of the GOTS logo we are able to offer our customers a security and transparency which in this form is not given by any other vendor of Merino hand-knitting yarn so far.

 And the GOTS logo has even more advantages for humans and the environment!

 Protection of Breeds that Are Rare and Endangered

 During our work with sheep's wool we became aware that there is another important field which urgently needs help: Many old sheep breeds are threatened with extinction, because they are not able to meet today's commercial demands.

 Organisations like the Rare Breeds Survival Trust (RBST) in Great Britain or the Gesellschaft zur Erhaltung alter und gefährdeter Haustierrassen e.V. in Germany therefore urgently depend on our support.

-Since Manx Loaghtan and Hebridean are bred in England, they do not have to fear Mulesing, but other aspects mentioned above, such as Sheep Dips or keeping them in a manner not appropriate to their species, may still affect them.
-For this reason, we only process Manx and Heb wool from sheep that are kept according to approved organic farming standards.
+Since Manx Loaghtan are bred in England, they do not have to fear Mulesing, but other aspects mentioned above, such as Sheep Dips or keeping them in a manner not appropriate to their species, may still affect them.
+For this reason, we only process Manx wool from sheep that are kept according to approved organic farming standards.
 The finished yarn is GOTS-certified, as are all our yarns.